Riddle of the Sphinx: An Egyptian Adventure

 Riddle of the Sphinx: An Egyptian Adventure is a 2000 graphic adventure game developed by Old World Studios and published by DreamCatcher Interactive.
 It received a sequel, entitled The Omega Stone: Riddle of the Sphinx II, in 2003.
 A remastered version, Riddle of the Sphinx: Awakening, was released in 2021.

 Gameplay and plot

 The gameplay is similar to any game in the post-Myst style, where players navigate through 360 panoramic screens and manipulate items to advance.

-The game's plot is about a young archaeologist in Egypt who searches for his or her missing mentor, Sir Gil Blythe Geoffreys.
+The game's plot is about a young archaeologist in Egypt who searches for a missing mentor, Sir Gil Blythe Geoffreys.

 Development

 The game took five years to make.
 The designers, Jeff & Karen Tobler, were enamored by the beauty and intricacy with which the Egyptians built their architecture, as well as the mysteries and secrets they held.
 The developers aimed to make the 3D models and renderings in the game as accurate as possible, for instance recreating the Sphinx and Sphinx Enclosure in exact detail.
 The team asked an expert to provide an authentic translation and editing of a scroll using the style and grammar used by the royal scribes during Chephren's reign They did extensive research into the history and culture of Egypt, and uploaded a lot of their research onto their website.

 On the website, the team sold authentic Egyptian merchandise in association with A&E's Merchant Affiliation Program.
 Riddle of the Sphinx was modeled and rendered almost exclusively with Strata StudioPro, while CyberMesh exports were used for certain occasions.
 The game contains full-Screen, Interactive 360° Panoramas (QTVR).
 The game soundtrack was composed and performed entirely by Jeff Tobler.

 The game was formally announced on June 10, 1998.
 In December 1999 it was announced the game would have a Spring 2000 release.